FAQS FOR MOTORCYCLING IN VIETNAM

 There is no good or bad time to ride in North Vietnam.
 Normally, the best season is from September to February.
 May to August will be hot while March and April are usually cool and wet.

-There is no answer for this question, as it all depends on what you want to see but going up to the Northwest Mountains, which are full of beautiful colours from the traditional dresses of the local hill tribes is a spectacle.
+There is no answer to this question, as it all depends on what you want to see but going up to the Northwest Mountains, which are full of beautiful colours from the traditional dresses of the local hill tribes is a spectacle.
 The Central North stirs up strong emotions on the steep limestone mountains, with views compared to the “Holy Land”.
 But for this, you need to have extensive riding experience.
 The Northeast route is relatively easy riding and the people are very friendly.
 You will mostly stay with host families and discover their cultures.
 A good proposal depends on you providing us with clear information about what you would like to do, to see and dream of.
-Please check at tour page and photo gallery and we are sure you could make a decision easier.
+Please check at the tour page and photo gallery and we are sure you could make a decision easier.

 11. How many days is a good trip of riding?